Monaco Info

 Monaco Info is a Monegasque television channel focused on proximity and created under the name Monaco à la Une, in 1995.
 Official communications organ of the Monegasque State, it follows the transformation in October 1993 of Télé Monte-Carlo (TMC) into a French thematic channel.

 History

 From September 1993, TMC entrusted the production of its ten-minute television news to Euronews, which opted for more international and French information, to the detriment of local information.
-Monaco à la Une, newly launched, aims to offer a daily news bulletin to cover official news about the Prince and life in Monaco.
+Monaco à la Une, newly launched, aimed to offer a daily news bulletin to cover official news about the Prince and life in Monaco.
 On 27 November 1995, the first edition of Monaco à la Une aired on MC Cable's local channel, airing the same bulletin four hours a day, at 10am, 12:30pm, 7:30pm and 10pm.
 In 2003, the channel was renamed Monaco Info.
 On 14 January 2013, the channel started broadcasting in high definition.

 A weekend edition was added in the autumn period of 2023.
 In order to boost its digital content, the channel started producing content for social media platforms, Facebook, X and more recently TikTok.